Leak Proof PDBBind: A Reorganized Dataset of Protein-Ligand Complexes for More Generalizable Binding Affinity Prediction

-Figure \ref{fig:bdb-results} and Table \ref{tab:bdb-results} summarize the scoring performance of the original and retrained models on the independent BDB2020+ benchmark dataset; the corresponding scatter plots for the original and retrained models are provided in Supplementary Figure 5.
+Table \ref{tab:bdb-results} summarizes the scoring performance of the original and retrained models on the independent BDB2020+ benchmark dataset; the corresponding scatter plots for the original and retrained models are provided in Supplementary Figure S5.
 We see that upon retraining, all four models have achieved meaningful improvements on the BDB2020+ benchmark set.
 In terms of RMSE, AutoDock Vina decreased by 1.2 kcal/mol while the other three MLSFs decreased by 0.2-0.3 kcal/mol.
 The changes in the correlation coefficients are more profound: both IGN and RF-Score have achieved absolute correlation coefficients better than 0.5, and improvements for AutoDock Vina and DeepDTA are also clear.
-Overall

 Overall, IGN and RFScore have improved more significantly than the other two, especially IGN that has achieved 1.38 $\pm$ 0.09 kcal/mol in RMSE and 0.54$\pm$ 0.04 in correlation coefficient when evaluated on the BDB2020+ dataset.
 We attribute the improvements on the model performances to our resplit of the PDBBind dataset because the training dataset becomes more diverse and representative, and that helps the SFs to find more transferable features and make more accurate predictions.